myspotontheweb/gitops-platform-demo/README.md

 ## Configuration

-Each cluster add is configured as follows.
+Each cluster addon is configured as follows.
 Each addon specifies 3 charts, one for each type of cluster.

 ```
 ├── addons